 Organized by: Nippon Paint Singapore

-The AYDA looks for designs that are bold, innovative, and are forward/future looking.
+The AYDA looks for designs that are bold, innovative, and forward/future-looking.
 Award participants have to use Nippon Paint’s colours and products in their designs and submit a comprehensive presentation board including details such as the project’s design statement, existing site photos if applicable and perspectives of the project in 3D.
 2022’s theme was “Converge: Pushing the Reset Button”.

-Open to: Architecture students 3rd year and above, enrolled in architecture education institutions spanning 15 countries
+Open to: Design students enrolled in tertiary education institutions

 Organized by: BBC in partnership with the British Council.
-Competition is co-produced with The Open University.
+The competition is co-produced with The Open University.